Working with ListBox and ComboBox

 End Sub

-You can also allow the user to add their own items using the InputBox function.
-To add this capability, insert a button at design time and change its text to Add Item.
-Click on the button and enter the following statements in the code window:
+You can also allow the user to add their own items by using an InputBox.
+Add a button to the form, change its text to Add Item, and use code like this:

 Private Sub BtnAdd_Click(sender As Object, e As EventArgs) Handles Button1.Click